aiapo/RepoGrabber/README.md

   * Language
   * Created from a date to now
   * Percentage of bytes language repo comprises
-  * Mentionable users
+  * Committers
   * Total commits over lifetime
   * Total bytes
-* Grabs straight from GitHub's GraphQL/REST APIs
+* Grabs straight from GitHub
 * Clones repos
 * Lists repos
 * Integration with RefMiner to show output all refactorings to JSON